JeringTech/Javascript.NodeJS/ReadMe.md

 > You can use this library as a replacement for the recently deprecated [Microsoft.AspNetCore.NodeServices](https://github.com/aspnet/JavaScriptServices/tree/master/src/Microsoft.AspNetCore.NodeServices).
 [`InvokeFromFileAsync<T>`](#inodejsserviceinvokefromfileasync) replaces `INodeService`'s `InvokeAsync<T>` and `InvokeExportAsync<T>`.

-This library is built to be flexible; you can use a dependency injection (DI) based API or a static API, also, you can invoke both in-memory and on-disk javascript.
+This library is flexible; you can use a dependency injection (DI) based API or a static API, also, you can invoke both in-memory and on-disk javascript.

 Static API example: